mcordts/cityscapesScripts/README.md

  - `rightImg16bit` the right stereo views in 16-bit HDR format.
  - `timestamp`     the time of recording in ns.
 The first frame of each sequence always has a timestamp of 0.
  - `disparity`     precomputed disparity depth maps.
 To obtain the disparity values, compute for each pixel p with p > 0: d = ( float(p) - 1. ) / 256., while a value p = 0 is an invalid measurement.
 Warning: the images are stored as 16-bit pngs, which is non-standard and not supported by all libraries.
  - `camera`        internal and external camera calibration.
-All internal parameters are given in pixels, external parameters in meters and radians.
+For details, please refer to [csCalibration.pdf](docs/csCalibration.pdf)
+ - `vehicle`       vehicle odometry, GPS coordinates, and outside temperature.
+For details, please refer to [csCalibration.pdf](docs/csCalibration.pdf)

 More types might be added over time and also not all types are initially available.
 Please let us know if you need any other meta-data to run your approach.